donkjr/Dk-DK-COPIER-REPO/README.md

 # **DKDK SLIDE COPIER OPERATORS MANUAL**

  **Overview**
- This code controls a modified slide projector used to copy slides to a mobile phones camera.
+ A modified slide projector is used to copy slides to a mobile phones camera.
- An Aarduino NANO is used as the microprocessor.
+ An Arduino NANO is used as the microprocessor.
- The Arduino interfaces with a series of relays and mimics the slides remote control pad.
+ The Arduino interfaces with a series of relays mimicing the slides remote control pad.
  Various relays interface with the Nano and subsequently with the remote control socket on the projector.
- One relay interfaces with the capture button on an external BT selfie radio to remotely command the phone to take a picture.
+ One relay interfaces with the shutter release button on an external BT selfie radio to remotely command the phone to take a picture.
  The Nano also interfaces with an operator control panel which has operator switches and a I2C OLED display.
+ The controller controls the projector and phone while in one of 4 modes; Wait, Auto, Manual as explained below.

 ### **DISPLAY FORMAT**
 The OLED display provides information about the state the controller is executing, the slide # currently in process, the status of the operation and instructions to the operator: